iotempire/iotempower/doc/README-old.rst

 ulnoiot
 =======

-Attention: this is ulnoiot-tng (The Next Generation, not anymore based on micropython, now using `PlatformIO <platform.io>`__ as a base to generate firmware and code).
+Attention: this is ulnoiot-tng (The Next Generation, not anymore based on Micropython, now using `PlatformIO <platform.io>`__ as a base to generate firmware and code).